hsri-pf9/pf9-du/resmgr/README.md

 ### PUT /v1/hosts/__id__/roles/__role_name__ ###

-Activates the role specified by role_name on the host specified by id
+Activates the role specified by role_name on the host specified by id.
+There are 3 possible outcomes of this operation
+1. If the role was not present on the host, then the role will be installed and configured on the host
+2. If the role was already present on the host and the version of the role on the host is same as the active version of the role, no action is performed on the host
+3. If the role was already present on the host but the version of the role on the host is not the same as the active version of the role, the role on the host is updated to the active version of the role.

 ### DELETE /v1/hosts/__id__/roles/__role_name__ ###